goblinfactory/konsole/README.md

 Low ceremony, simply to use C# (.NET standard) windowing console library, providing progress bars, windows and forms and drawing for console applications.
 Build UX's like the following in very few lines of code.

+If you have any questions on how to use Konsole, please join us on Gitter (https://gitter.im/goblinfactory-konsole) and I'll be happy to help you.

+cheers,

+Alan

+***cross-platform*** Konsole is 90% cross platform. `ProgressBar` and `Forms` and small inline `windows` that do not use text that causes scrolling all work in Nix, OSX and .NET standard code). **Konsole is a .NET Standard 2.2 project.**

 ![sample demo using HighSpeedWriter](docs/crazy-fast-screen.PNG)